scottinet/resume/README.md

 I currently favor the following programming languages: Node.js, Flutter.
 I can also work on projects written in other languages, such as: C, Java, C#, Python, PHP, ...

-Please contact me to work out the details: scottinet@proton.me
+Please contact me to work out the details: sebastien@coredumped.io

 # Experiences